Pediatric Hematology-Oncology Fellowship

 Hematology/Oncology/BMT Research Seminar: This series covers clinical and research topics relevant to hematology, oncology, and blood and marrow transplantation.
 The speakers are invited from within or from outside institutions.
 Trainees are expected to attend these lectures and to present their own research during the second or third year of training.

-Tumor Board: This weekly interdisciplinary colloquium discusses in detail one or more challenging clinical cases.
+Tumor Board: This interdisciplinary colloquium discusses in detail one or more challenging clinical cases.
 Fellows are expected to attend as well as to present.

 Hematology Conference: During this weekly meeting, patients with hematologic disorders are discussed in depth by faculty and fellows.
 Fellows will be asked to present patients seen both in the inpatient and outpatient setting.